digideskio/support-tools/timeseries/metrics.md

     ss metrics: operation writeConflicts (/s)<br/>
   </dt>
   <dd>
+    A write conflict occurs when two or more operations try to simultaneously update the same document.
+The optimistic concurrency control approach of WT does not lock individual documents, but rather allows each write to proceed independently;
-    A high rate of write conflicts indicates document-level write contention in WiredTiger.
+    if the writes collide, one of them is rolled back and then retried.
+Therefore a high rate of write conflicts indicates document-level write contention in WiredTiger.
+See also the "wt
+    transaction: transactions rolled back" metric.
   </dd>
   <dt>
     ss metrics: operation scanAndOrder (/s)<br/>
     ss metrics: queryExecutor scanned (/s)<br/>